The opponent stunk, but the Dolphins needed the joy and relief of victory

 This team, this franchise, these fans — all needed this.

-“These have been working hard trying to find a way to win, grinding through five straight losses,” said coach Adam Gase.
+“These guys have been working hard trying to find a way to win, grinding through five straight losses,” said coach Adam Gase.

 They deserved a day like this, is what he was saying.